DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

     * Each simulation will override the update() method in Cell to fit the rules of the simulation

 ###Design Considerations:
-* Deliberation on where we want to create the grid for the cells.
+* We are still deliberating exactly where we want to create the grid for the cells.
 The Grid class, SimulationUI class and Main class are all possible options.
-A possible way we could do is to call the Grid, and the SimulatioUI class inside the Main class.
+One possible way is to call both the Grid and the SimulationUI classes inside the Main class.

-* The storage of the previous cell states were ambiguous.
+* The way we will store of the states of the cell previously is ambiguous.
 The options were going for the instance where each cell stores its own previous and current state or have a new pointer point to the whole previous generation 2D array.
 We settled for having former option since the latter seems more complicated to implement.

-* Another design consideration we made is to make a seperate class for each buttons in the UI interface.
+* Another design consideration we made is to make a separate class for each buttons in the UI interface.
 The pros this design brings is the ease in navigating around the buttons; the cons would be that since each buttons only controls the flow of simulation, it would be better to put them in one class.

 ###Team Responsibilities:
-* All three members will work on the implementations of the Cell, and Grid class, writing the methods, simulation flows according to the design above.
+* All three members will work on the implementations of the Cell and Grid classes together according to the design above.
-* Each members in the team will take responsible for developing the specific extension classes from the Cell.java class to make the different simulation behaviors as required.
-Each three member will take responsible for:
+* Each member of the team will take responsibility for developing the specific CA simulations extending from the Cell class.
+Each specific simulation should model the original CA model as closely as possible.
+*The simulation that each member is responsible for:
-  1. Samuel Appiah-Kubi:
+  1. Samuel Appiah-Kubi: Wa-Tor World model of predator-prey relationships
-  2. Duy Trieu:
+  2. Duy Trieu: Spreading of Fire
-  3. Austin Kao:
+  3. Austin Kao: Schelling's model of segregation
-* Duy Trieu will be responsible for developing the UI buttons for simulation; he will layout the buttons and dropdown, then will add the functionalities of the buttons as stated in the UI description above when the team has finished the Cell, and Grid implementation.
+* Duy Trieu will be responsible for developing the UI for the simulation, specifically the layout, the buttons, and the dropdown.
+The functionality for the buttons as stated in the UI description above will be added when the team has finished implementing the Cell and Grid classes.